ALostCAWs/Tarot/README.md

       - Either by holding the shuffle button down, or pressing it as many times as needed
   - Ability to reset all cards & restart the spread
   - Displays chosen spreads' name & number of cards included
-  - Displays each cards' numbers' representaion within the spread while the user selects one
+  - Displays each cards' numbers' representation within the spread while the user selects one
   - When all cards have been chosen, the site displays the chosen cards alongside
-      - Their simplified interperted meaning
+      - Their simplified interpreted meaning
       - What they represent within the spread
   - Users may use this to draw their own conclusions for the cards they chose

 ### Animations

   - Card shuffle